 The fingering for the F major scale is as follows below:

-Right Hand fingering – 1 2 3 4 1 2 3 4 (make sure that your 4th finger is on B flat always)
+Simply make sure that your 4th finger is on B flat always.

 F Major Scale Whole Steps and Half Steps

 This scale is created the same way that any major scale is formed in Western Music.
-This means that there is the same sequence of whole steps and half steps in all 12 major scales.
+Therefore the same sequence of whole steps and half steps occurs in all 12 major scales.

 A half step is the shortest distance possible between two notes on the piano keyboard.
-A whole step is comprised of 2 half steps.
+In addition, a whole step is comprised of 2 half steps.